Chrollis/74LS48/README.md

-Hello, world!
+# BCD to Seven-segment
-A programme to show how to create a 8421BCD to seven-segment display circuit through seven basic logic gates, whose drawing functions are from EasyX.
+　This is a programme that explains how to create an **8421BCD to seven-segment** circuit through seven basic logic gates, whose graphics library is [EasyX](https://docs.easyx.cn/).
-If you want to copy its codes and reprogramme it, please install EasyX in your PC at first.
+　Though its algorithm isn't perfect enough, if you want to copy this code to reprogramme it, **please install EasyX in your PC at first**.